Individuals

 How can we help you?

 There are many reasons people seek compensation after experiencing below-standard medical care.
 You may wish to claim to help you with the financial cost of a resulting disability or loss.
-Many of our clients make claims because they “don’t want the same thing to happen to someone else”.
-By making a claim they force a Health Care Trust to investigate.
+Many of our clients are driven to make claims in order to prevent the same thing to happen to someone else and to get much needed answered to what went wrong and why.
+By making a claim they force a Defendant to investigate.
 Lessons can be learned, processes can be improved and patients can be protected.
 We aim to support you through the difficult process of a legal claim.

-The Thompson Smith and Puxon team has a track record of achieving compensation for clients.
-Our team brings experience and commitment to each case.
-We handle a wide cross-section of claims for clients local to our offices in Colchester and Clacton, but also across Essex, East Anglia and nationally.
+The Thompson Smith and Puxon team specialise in complex clinical negligence claims and bring a wealth of experience and commitment to each case.
+We represent clients local to our offices in Colchester and Clacton, but also across Essex, East Anglia and nationally.

 Our areas of expertise include: